 Every year I make Fantasy Fudge the same thing happens.
 It sets up perfectly and looks so good, then a few hours later I cut into it and decide it's too sweet.
 The next day I'll try it again and it will taste 100 times better.
-So if I've learned anything about fudge it's that it improves with age and not to try eating it right away.
+So if I've learned anything about fudge it's that it improves with age and that I shouldn't try eating it right away.

 - Milk Chocolate Fudge -- A recipe Sue gave me a long time ago